-Your doula will discuss how you plan to feed your baby before you give birth and continue to support you up until 6-12 weeks after birth.
+Your doula will discuss how you plan to feed your baby before you give birth and continue to support you up until 6-8 weeks (6-12 weeks if a health care professional requests an extension of support).
 Your doula can share feeding resources with you and provide local community options for additional support, in person, and online.
 Within the Neighbourhood Doulas community we have a range of Infant Feeding Support Workers and Lactation Consultants that can assist you if you request further help.

 You can stay in touch with your main doula and back up team for the support that you need.
 In-person visits and phone/video calls are very supportive and flexible to your situation.

 our main doula can assist you with discharge from the hospital.
 You can arrange follow up visits with your doula and/or the back-up team to assist you with infant feeding, bathing your baby, emotional and practical support.

 Neighbourhood Doulas are linked with many organisations in the community across London and can refer you for further support if needed.
 The postnatal support usually lasts until 6-12 weeks and is flexible to your situation.

 We can facilitate to connect you with a local or online community if you wish to meet other parents in the same stage of parenthood.